William N. Haskell

-Lieutenant General William Nafew Haskell Jr. (13 August 1878, in Albany, New York – 13 August 1952, in Greenwich, Connecticut) was a U.S. military officer.
+William Nafew Haskell Jr. (13 August 1878, in Albany, New York – 13 August 1952, in Greenwich, Connecticut) was a U.S. military officer.
 He was a 1901 graduate of the United States Military Academy.

 Major General Robert Lee Bullard, the newly appointed commander of the U.S. Second Army, pictured here with members of his staff at Second Army's headquarters at Toul, Meurthe-et-Moselle, France, October 20, 1918.
 Stood on the far right in the second row is Colonel William H. Haskell, his assistant chief of staff.

 After graduating 66th in a class of 74 from West Point, Haskell initially served in the cavalry.
 He graduated from the Army Staff College in 1905 and then served from 1906 to 1907 in the Philippine–American War fighting against the Moro tribesmen.
 From November 1907 to November 1911, Haskell served in the Signal Corps.
 Promoted to captain effective 1 July 1916, he was assigned as temporary colonel of the 69th Infantry Regiment of the New York National Guard from 5 August 1916 to 9 March 1917 on the Mexican border.
 Haskell then served in the field artillery with the American Expeditionary Forces (AEF) during World War I, rising again to temporary colonel by 23 December 1918 and earning the Army Distinguished Service Medal.

 Reverting to captain in April 1920, Haskell was quickly promoted to major in July and lieutenant colonel in September.
 He was assigned to the American Relief Administration in 1919, first as chief of the ARA Armenia Mission, and later served as chief director of the ARA mission in Soviet Russia during the Russian famine of 1921-1922.
 He retired from the army on 27 January 1926.